armintalaie/armintalaie/README.md

-- 🔭 I’m currently taking my 3rd term at UBC
+- 🔭 Just finished my 3rd term at the University of British Columbia
-- 🌱 I’m currently learning more about data structures and algorithms
+- 🌱 I’m currently learning more about Node and Express
 - 👯 I’m looking to collaborate on machine learning
 - 📫 How to reach me:
   - email: talaiearmin78@gmail.com